-In 1999, Mr. Lipke participated in the Executive Incentive Bonus Plan applicable to all executive officers.
-Based on the Company's fiscal 1999 performance versus target, Mr. Lipke was paid a bonus above the target level.
+In 2001, Mr. Lipke participated in the Executive Incentive Bonus Plan (the "Executive Plan") applicable to all executive officers.
+Since the Company's fiscal 2001 performance did not meet its target, Mr. Lipke and the other named executives were paid bonuses below the target levels in accordance with the terms of the Executive Plan.